As mentioned in the previous post previous post in the Symmetric-key cryptosystems, both the sender and receiver use the same key - a secret key.

 “Small random key” acts as IV for PRNG

 Stream cipher Synchronization

-If sender and receiver generate Keystream independently of each other for a long time, the probability that something get out of synch rises.
-Consider a bit is swapped on the line...
+If sender and receiver generate Keystream independently of each other for a long time, the probability that something gets out of synch rises.
+Consider a bit is swapped on the line…

 Synchronous stream cipher

-If a stream of pseudo-random digits is generated independently of the plaintext and ciphertext messages such chiper is referred as synchronous stream cipher.
+If a stream of pseudo-random digits is generated independently of the plaintext and ciphertext messages such chipper is referred to as synchronous stream cipher.
 In a synchronous stream cipher, the sender and receiver must be exactly in step for decryption to be successful.
-However synchronization can get lost.
+However, synchronization can get lost.
 To restore synchronization, various offsets can be tried systematically to obtain the correct decryption.
 Another approach is to tag the ciphertext with markers at regular points in the output.